LEDfan/Bachelorproef/bounds.md

 This test always gave as result 5 thus the standard deviation is 0.
 Plots for this run aren't very informative.
 The low result is expected since the immunity rate is very high.
-In this test the `seeding_rate` is decreased, but looking at the Stride source code this parameter seems unused.
-The bounds for this test is fixed at 5.
+The bounds for this test are fixed at 5.

 ## Measles 16